-- 24. The CANADIAN REPRESENTATIVE said that his Authorities had questioned the value of comparing the achievements of the Soviet-occupied Zone with those of the Federal Republic as postwar conditions had been quite different for the two parts of Germany.
-Most of the industrial plant of the Soviet-occupied Zone had been removed, and no aid comparable to Marshal plan aid had been granted.
-Thus, it would seem that a final document on economic development within the Soviet-occupied Zone would require a shift of emphasis putting the position of the Zone in a broader perspective. - 25.
-Mr. QUIOC wondered whether there was any possibility of evaluating the average consumption of a family within the Soviet-occupied Zone and to find out how the budget of the worker had changed from year to year. - 26.
-As to the standard of living, Dr. FÖRSTER replied that it was correct to say that East Berlin was a "shop window" for the East.
-To the same extent as the standard of living of the Soviet-occupied Zone was falling away from that of the Federal Republic, the other Communist countries' living standards were falling away from that of the Soviet-occupied Zone.
-A precise assessment of the level achieved was, of course, difficult to make.
-Several scientific institutions in the Federal Republic had come to the conclusion that real wages in the Soviet-occupied Zone were about 30% lower than in the Federal Republic and that the gap was widening: it had increased from 11% in 1950 to 30% in the middle of 1964. - 27.
-According to German estimates, the standard of living was at a slightly higher level than that of Czechoslovakia, which in turn was somewhat higher than that of the Soviet Union. gap between these three countries and the other Communist countries of Eastern Europe was probably considerable, with Bulgaria and Rumania having the lowest standards though that of the latter was quickly increasing as a consequence of its speedy economic development.
-Any such assessment was, of course difficult to make as it depended on the "housewife's basket" one was comparing; and this varied a great deal according to the personal needs and consumption habits in the different countries.
-If the Soviet "basket" and the manipulated Soviet prices were used, the differences would probably not be striking, but the Soviet-occupied Zone would still be better placed than the other Communist coun-When comparing living standards in the Soviet-occupied Zone with those in the West, the low level of old-age pensions (monthly average DM.
+24. The CAMADIAN REPRESENTATIVE said that his Authorities had questioned the value of comparing the achievements of the Soviet-occupied Zone with those of the Federal Republic as postwar conditions had been quite different for the two parts of Germany.
+Apart from the handicap of an unfamiliar and rather awkward economic system most of the industrial plants of the Soviet-occupied Zone had been removed, and no aid comparable to Marshal Plan aid had been granted.
+Thus, it would seem that a final document on economic development within the Soviet-occupied Zone would require a shift of emphasis putting the position of the Zone in a broader perspective.

+25. Mr. QUIOC wondered whether there was any possibility of evaluating the average consumption of a family within the Soviet-occupied Zone and to find out how the budget of the worker had changed from year to year.

+As to the standard of living, Dr. FORSTER replied that 26. it was correct to say that East Berlin was a "shop window" for To the same extent as the standard of living of the the East.
+Soviet-occupied Zone was failing away from that of the Federal.
+Republic, the other Communist countries' living standards were falling away from that of the Soviet-occupied Zone.
+A precise assessment of the level achieved was, of course, difficult to Several scientific institutions in the Federal Republic make. had come to the conclusion that real wages in the Soviet-occupied Zone were about 30% lower than in the Federal Republic and that the gap was widening: it had increased from 11% at the beginning of the 1950s to 30% in the middle of 1964.

+According to German estimates, the standard of living 27. was at a slightly higher level than that of Czechoslovakia, which in turn was somewhat higher than that of the Soviet Union. gap between these three countries and the other Communist countries of Eastern Europe was probably considerable, with Bulgaria and Rumania having the lowest standards though that of the latter was quickly increasing as a consequence of its speedy economic development.
+Any such assessment was, of course, difficult to make as it depended on the "housewife's basket" one was comparing; and this varied a great deal according to the personal needs and consumption habits in the different countries.
+If the Soviet "basket" and the manipulated Soviet prices were used, the differences would probably not be striking, but the Soviet-occupied Zone would still be better placed than the other Communist countries.
+When comparing living standards in the Soviet-occupied Zone with those in the West, the low level of old-age pensions (monthly average DM.
 147 in 1963) and disability pensions (DM.
 144) should also be mentioned.
 They were at the minimum subsistence level and about 33% less than those of the Federal Republic.